 The next day, on April 21, 1937, it was acquired from Elizabeth Pennell by Harold Louville Niles and Marion H. Niles, trustees under the will of Louville V. Niles.
 The transaction was reported by the Boston Globe on May 13, 1937, which noted that the purchaser would “remodel into high-class apartments.”
 Harold Niles was a real estate dealer and property manager.

 In May of 1937, Niles Management, Inc. applied for permission to convert the property from a single-family dwelling into twelve apartments, including lowering the front entrance to street level and adding a sixth floor.
 The remodeling was designed by architect Edward B. Stratton.
-Plans for the remodeling, including elevations and floor plans, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-147).
+Plans for the remodeling, including elevations and floor plans, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-147).

 Niles Management subsequently abandoned the proposal to add the additional story and in June of 1938, the Board of Appeal approved conversion of the property into ten apartments.